ziqiangao/USDXWeb/Objectref.md

 - `currentlinebase`, `currentlinep1`, `currentlinep2` - the current line as an object
 - `songon` - weather a song is currently playing
 - `previewon` - weather the preview is playing
+- `audioprocessinput` - an audionode for later audio processing

 # Functions
 - `Getmedley(Song)` - returns the medley segment